Affordable Anti-Fatigue Floor Mats for every application – Industrial, Retail, Home, Hospitality, Mail Rooms, Counters, Wet Areas, etc.

 Choosing the Best Mats for Standing

 All floor mats are not equal.
-Each manufacturer attempts to equip his product with specific features and benefits that is designed to provide an edge over a competitor’s product.
-The key to choosing the best type of cushion mat is in matching the features of the mat itself to your specific need.
+Each manufacturer attempts to equip his product with specific features and benefits that are designed to provide an edge over a competitor’s product.
+The key to choosing the best type of mat is in matching the features of the mat itself to your specific need.
 One type of fatigue mat that may be the best for one user, in turn may not offer the best form of fatigue relief for another.
 There are a variety of different comfort mats available on the market today.
-The reason there are so many different varieties of standing mats is because of the diversity of environments in which they are utilized.
+The reason there are so many different varieties is because of the diversity of environments in which they are utilized.
 Unfortunately, the wide array of standing mats available may pose somewhat of a challenge to the ill-informed.
 Look below to find a few popular selections of these types of mats below.
-You’ll find each mat has advantages in certain industries, whereas others may not serve quite as well.
+You’ll find that each mat has advantages in certain industries, whereas others may not perform quite as well.
 It’s important that you choose a mat that suits your needs, or else you could be facing more problems than solutions.

 If the wrong fatigue matting is chosen, the resulting situation almost always ends up costing more money.
 The expense may be in hard dollars for replacement or increased maintenance expenditures to keep the mats clean.
 If the wrong floor mats are used that present a safety issue, then there may be the costs attributed to slip, trip and falls (It is not uncommon for medical/legal claims to be in excess of $10,000).

 Choosing the best fatigue mat doesn’t just happen.
 Most end users ultimately find products that may be deemed as acceptable fatigue matting, but this situation usually occurs as a result of trial and error.
 Consider how expensive it could be should you choose the wrong mat for the job.